 4 - Sales shopping

-Perhaps you got some vouchers or cash for Christmas and it’s burning a hole in your pocket.
-Well now is a great time to get shopping and grab yourself a bargain.
+If you're lucky enough to get some gift vouchers or cash for Christmas, January is a great time to get shopping and grab yourself a bargain in the New Year sales.

 Dorset has a great selection of shopping experiences, from indoor shopping centres and traditional high streets to small town shopping and retail parks.